redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 exit
 ```

-## Running the same experiments on GPUS
+## (Optional) Running the same experiments on GPUS

-Simply add the `--security` and `--device` flags to place your container on GPUs.
+Placing the container on GPU instead of CPU you add the `--security` and `--device` flags on run.

 ```bash
 # Example running the cold hyperparameter experiment on GPU